-Since 2005, greenhouse gas (GHG) emissions from beef, lamb and goats have fallen by over 78.56%1.
-By 2030, The Australian red meat industry’s goal is to ensure there is no net release of GHG emissions from Australian red meat production.
+Since 2005 to 2021, greenhouse gas (GHG) emissions from beef, lamb and goats have fallen by over 78.56%1.
+The industry is voluntarily pursuing a carbon neutral target by 2030, meaning net zero GHG emissions from red meat production, feedlot and processing sectors.

 The Industry’s efforts to reduce net emissions are making a substantial contribution to Australia’s international commitments on climate change with farmers – like Stuart Austin and Trisha Crowley – continuing to lead the world in environmentally sustainable red meat production.